montagestudio/docs.montagestudio.com/montagejs/repetition.md

     handleSortButtonAction: {
         value: function () {
             var rangeController = this.templateObjects.rangeController;
-            rangeController.sortPath = rangeController.sortPath ? "" : "quote" ;
+            // toggle sortPath to either filter by "quote" key or not filter rangeController.sortPath = rangeController.sortPath ? "" : "quote" ;
         }
     }